mmarius/montreal-things-to-do/README.md

 ## Parks

-Some general intro about the great parks in Montreal.
+Some general intro about the great parks in Montréal.
 Mention also the fact that you should bring a snack if you drink alcohol.

 - [](): todo